-📚5 Money Moves Every Teen Should Learn Before 18
+📚6 Money Moves Every Young Adult Should Learn

 Most schools don’t teach you how to manage money.
 You learn about mitochondria and quadrilaterals, but not how a credit card works.
 That ends here.
 Whether you’re flipping sneakers, babysitting, or just saving birthday money, your money mindset starts today.